obsproject/obs-websocket/docs/generated/protocol.md

-Please note: if `SetRecordingFolder` is called while a recording is in progress, the change won't be applied immediately and will be effective on the next recording.
+Note: If `SetRecordingFolder` is called while a recording is in progress, the change won't be applied immediately and will be effective on the next recording.